dpjohnst/Skip-List-PasswordManager/README.md

 A password manager class that uses a custom skip-list class to store and authenticate users access to accounts and applications.
 ## Usage
 ***

 ##### Initialisation
-Initialise a Skip-List Password Manager by calling the constructor with no arguments.
+Initialise a Skip-List Password Manager by calling the constructor for the class SkipListPasswordManager with no arguments.

 ##### Methods
 **hash(String password):**
-Returns the djb2 hash representation of the given password  .
+Returns the djb2 hash representation of the given password.

 List **listUsers():**
 **Returns** a list of all usernames currently stored.